 on 'brows'), is Defiance

-Mill which has been restored to apartments.
-On the same side
+Mill which has been restored for domestic use.
+On the

-all the way up to Palmerston Street there are two terraces
+same side all the way up to Palmerston Street there are two

-of modern cottages (picture below).
-These replaced the back
+terraces of modern cottages (picture below).
+These replaced

-side of Oak Bank Mill which had been built in very ugly concrete
+Bank mill which had been built in very

-in the mid-20th century.
-Prior to that a Bobbin mill (left,
+ugly concrete in the mid-20th century.
+Prior to that a Bobbin

 bottom picture) stood next to Defiance Mill (furthest building,